SarKrogh/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 2. Extracting only the measurements on the mean and standard deviation for each measurement
 3. Using descriptive activity names to name the activities in the data set
 4. Labeling the data set with descriptive variable names
-5. Creating a second, independent tidy data called "finaltinydata.txt" set with the average of each variable for each activity and each subject
+5. Creating a second, independent tidy data called "FinalTinyData.txt" set with the average of each variable for each activity and each subject

 # About variables: